u-blox/ubxlib/port/platform/windows/mcu/win32/README.md

 ...and, in Visual Studio Code, install the extension `CMake Tools`.

+# IMPORTANT Note About char Types
+In Microsoft Visual C++ `char` types are signed, which can lead to unexpected behaviours e.g. a character value which contains 0xaa, when compared with the literal value 0xaa, will return false; the character value is interpreted as being negative because it has the top bit set, while the literal value 0xaa is positive.
+To avoid this problem you should use the command-line switch [/J](https://docs.microsoft.com/en-us/cpp/build/reference/j-default-char-type-is-unsigned) with the compiler or, alternatively, pass the conditional compilation flag `_CHAR_UNSIGNED` to the compiler (see below for how to do this).

+This is done automatically for the `runner` build.

 # SDK Usage
 Before you can compile code under MSVC you need to invoke a specific command enviroment.
 To do this, open a fresh command prompt and run a command of the following form: